evocn/evocn.github.io/content/posts/fountainhead.md

 I am Peter Keating.

 In moments of fleeting vision, I transcend to become Howard Roark.
-Like some Steppenwolf of two faces, I try to justify myself as Roark most of the time, but it's a rare form of expression.
+Like some Steppenwolf of both wolf and man, I try to justify myself as Roark most of the time, but it's a rare form of expression.
 Usually it occurs during the process of creation.
 When making a movie, game, or blog post.
 As for Roark's complete relaxation, his momentary bliss, almost never.

 ## Reconciliation
-Obviously, it's a contradiction.

-The question being: which is true?
+The question: which is true?
 Which is right?

-For you, I have nothing.
-It's up to you.

 For myself, I have an answer.